vedph/mqdq_mqutil/doc/import.md

 - for partitions closed by `pb`, each `pb@n` attribute contains the citation.
 - else, each partition must build its citation from the `div2`/`div1` parent element, just like the citation built by the [partitioner](partition.md).

-4. determine the presence of metatextual characters in the text, i.e. the occurrence of text appended to the word between `(==` and `)`.
-In this case:

-- the metadata characters must be removed from the text.
-- the content of `(==...)` become separate metadata.

 ## Modeling

 Modeling here is heavily conditioned by two capital factors: